neumeist/neumeist.github.io/_pages/talks.md

 Presentations given by members of my group:

+* Ram Krishna Sharma, **Higgs boson decay to a pair of muons with Run2 and Run3 data**, DPF 2026: Biennial Meeting of the APS Division of Particles and Fields, Fermilab, Batavia, IL, 20-24 July 2026.
 * Norbert Neumeister, **Purdue Analysis Facility: An Interactive Platform for HL-LHC Era Data Analysis**, 28th Conference on Computing in High Energy and Nuclear Physics (CHEP 2026), Bangkok, Thailand, 25-29 May, 2026.
 * Dmitry Kondratyev, **SuperSONIC: Cloud-Native Infrastructure for ML Inferencing**, PEARC (Practice and Experience in Advanced Research Computing) Conference, Columbus, OH, 20-24 July, 2025.
 * Hyeon-Seo Yun, **The CMS Higgs to mumu search**, Workshop on physics analysis at the HL-LHC, CERN, 15-16 May, 2025.